An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch

 \section{Abstract}

-The sim-to-real transfer problem deals with leveraging large amounts of inexpensive simulation experience to help artificial agents learn behaviors intended for the real world more efficiently.
-One approach to sim-to-real transfer is using interactions with the real world to make the simulator more realistic, called grounded sim-to-real transfer.
-In this paper, we show that a particular grounded sim-to-real approach, grounded action transformation, is closely related to the problem of imitation from observation (IfO): learning behaviors that mimic the observations of behavior demonstrations.
-After establishing this relationship, we hypothesize that recent state-of-the-art approaches from the IfO literature can be effectively repurposed for such grounded sim-to-real transfer.
-To validate our hypothesis we derive a new sim-to-real transfer algorithm -- generative adversarial reinforced action transformation (\garat{}) -- based on adversarial imitation from observation techniques.
-We run experiments in several simulation domains with mismatched dynamics, and find that agents trained with \garat{} achieve higher returns in the real world compared to existing black-box sim-to-real methods.
+We examine the problem of transferring a policy learned in a source environment to a target environment with different dynamics, particularly in the case where it is critical to reduce the amount of interaction with the target environment during learning.
+This problem is particularly important in sim-to-real transfer because simulators inevitably model real-world dynamics imperfectly.
+In this paper, we show that one existing solution to this transfer problem---{\em grounded action transformation}---is closely related to the problem of {\em imitation from observation} (IfO): learning behaviors that mimic the observations of behavior demonstrations.
+After establishing this relationship, we hypothesize that recent state-of-the-art approaches from the IfO literature can be effectively repurposed for grounded transfer learning.
+To validate our hypothesis we derive a new algorithm---generative adversarial reinforced action transformation (\garat{})---based on adversarial imitation from observation techniques.
+We run experiments in several domains with mismatched dynamics, and find that agents trained with \garat{} achieve higher returns in the target environment compared to existing black-box transfer methods.